 - If so, how would they rank in their prediction accuracy?

 - How do we combine multiple attributes to further improve predictions?

-Besides commander selection, prediction techniques can also be used to identify personnel on the opposite end of the spectrum – soldiers who are likely to maladjust.
+Besides police commander selection, prediction techniques can also be used to identify personnel on the opposite end of the spectrum – those who are likely to maladjust.
 Beyond HR, the applications for prediction techniques are endless: weather forecasting, stock market pricing, population dynamics, actuarial science, etc.

-Back to our example on commander selection.
-Let’s say we collect data on a group of soldiers.
-We have their physical fitness and IQ scores (attributes), as well as supervisor ratings on their commander potential.
-While we can collect data on fitness and IQ scores at the time of recruitment, data on commander potential is based on soldiers’ performance throughout commander school, and is only finalized upon graduation.
+Back to our example on police commander selection.
+Let’s say we collect data on a group of police cadets.
+We have their physical fitness and IQ scores (attributes), as well as supervisor ratings on their future commander potential.
+While we can collect data on fitness and IQ scores at the time of recruitment, data on commander potential is based on cadets’ performance throughout training school, and is only finalized upon graduation.

-It would be much better if we can predict soldiers’ commander potential earlier on, so that we can shortlist only the most promising candidates for commander school.
+It would be much better if we can predict commander potential earlier on, so that we can shortlist only the most promising candidates.

 To see if any attribute can be used to predict commander potential, scatterplots come in handy:

-From the above plots (based on mock data), we can observe consistent trends – fitter and smarter soldiers are likely to be better commanders.
+From the above plots (based on mock data for illustration purposes), we can observe trends: fitter and smarter cadets are likely to be better commanders.

 Deriving these trend lines is the key to making predictions.
-For example, if a soldier scored 85 for IQ, the trend line predicts that he would score 70 for commander potential.
+For example, if a cadet scored 85 for IQ, the trend line predicts that he would score 70 for commander potential.

 The question is, how are trend lines derived?